 Summary: Mark's choice of course allowed him to study theatre from both practical and theoretical perspectives, and was enhanced by a year studying abroad in Munich.

-I was first attracted to the English and Theatre Studies course by the vast range modules offered across the three years at Leeds.
+I was first attracted to my course by the vast range of modules offered across the three years at Leeds.
 The course allowed me to combine practical work in the theatre with critical studies of plays, novels, poetry and even cinema.
-The facilities at Leeds also played a big factor in my decision to apply.
-Students of English and Theatre were particularly lucky as we had the Workshop Theatre building all to ourselves; a huge converted chapel with three theatre spaces, costume room and editing suites.
+The facilities at Leeds also played a big factor in my decision to apply; students on my course are particularly lucky as we had the Workshop Theatre - a huge converted chapel with three theatre spaces, a costume room and editing suites - all to ourselves.
 Having all three years based in one building gives you a real sense of community and you quickly get to know your tutors and students from other years.

 I loved the practical work in my theatre modules as it gave me the chance to explore abstract theories and ideas, which I had studied in seminars, through live performance.
 The resulting performances often turned out pretty weird but they opened new perspectives and a deeper level of understanding that I could then apply to essays and across other modules.